pintub/dataStructure-algo/SlidingWindow.md

 #### CHEAT-SHEET/Tips
 - Using right Memorization DS is `tricky` in Sliding Window problems.
 Check Memorization DS of all problems
+- Code of Walk through of edge cases, example if array ends with a valid window
 - Choices of popular Memorization DS
   - `Counter variable` :If Map is there and need to check if all values in Map is Zero.
 Note there are also variations to how "counter" can be used based on problems.
 Example: MinimumWindowSubstring76
   <pre>